HarishankarYellapragada/Calico_K8Networking/calico_prodsetup.md

 docker system prune
 ~~~

-# Install Calicoctl on Cluster on a Single host (On Master)
+# Install Calicoctl on Cluster on a Single host
 1. Log into the host, open a terminal prompt, and navigate to the location where you want to install the binary.
 Tip: Consider navigating to a location that’s in your PATH.
 For example, ``` /usr/local/bin/. ```